Partnership for Peace: Kosovo

 Kosovo has described PfP membership as a tactical and strategic objective of the government.
 Kosovo submitted an application to join the PfP program in July 2012.
-However, four NATO member states, Greece, Romania, Spain and Slovakia, do not recognize Kosovo's independence and have threatened to block their participation in the program.
-To be eligible to join, the Kosovan Armed Forces must be established.
+However, four NATO member states, Greece, Romania, Slovakia and Spain, do not recognize Kosovo's independence and have threatened to block its participation in the program.
+To be eligible to join, the Kosovar Armed Forces must be established from the Kosovo Security Force.

 Previous members

-Fourteen former member states of the PfP (namely Albania, Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Montenegro, North Macedonia, Poland, Romania, Slovakia, and Slovenia) have subsequently joined NATO.
+16 former member states of the PfP (namely Albania, Bulgaria, Croatia, Czech Republic, Estonia, Finland, Hungary, Latvia, Lithuania, Montenegro, North Macedonia, Poland, Romania, Slovakia, Slovenia and Sweden) have subsequently joined NATO.